b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh/README.md

 In spite of the laptop doesn't have TRX40 chipset, DevirtualiseMmio quirk is required to avoid stuck on `[EB|#LOG:EXITBS:START]`.
 MmioWhitelist is also required to avoid blackout issue.

 #### Kexts
-- DirectHW.kext
-  - required to use `ryzenadj` command. read [this doc](https://gist.github.com/b00t0x/c2b940a4a7a05c7169b54aa0a1be8cd3) for detail.
 - RadeonSensor.kext / SMCRadeonGPU.kext
   - to get dGPU temperature.
 - RestrictEvents.kext